joelkuiper/Llamora/README.md

 ## Design Philosophy

-Llamora is organised around **time, not conversation**.
+Llamora is organised around time, not conversation sessions.
 The primary navigation is a calendar.
 Entries are anchored to dates, not threads.

 Many AI interfaces are built around an ongoing back-and-forth.
 Here, the model is part of a daily flow: it opens each day, can respond to entries, and suggests traces.
 Those suggestions are optional.
 When kept, they become part of the archive — not temporary output.
 Over time, both your writing and the model's contributions accumulate in the same log.